-At Excalibur Primary School we understand that we are legally required to comply with certain welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2017.
+At Excalibur Primary School we understand that we are legally required to comply with certain welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2024.
 We understand that we are required to:

+- Safeguard children

-- ensure the suitability of adults who have contact with children;
+- Ensure the adults who have contact with children are suitable

-- promote good health;
+- Promote good health.

-- manage behaviour;
+- Support and understand behaviour.

-- maintain records, policies and procedures.
+- Maintain records, policies, and procedures.